Want to increase fertility naturally?

 She was so precious.
 So small.
 So real.

-From that day on, I couldn’t get enough of her.
-I wanted to hold her every chance I could get.
+From that day on, I couldn’t get enough of her and wanted to hold her every chance I had.
 I played with her, made her laugh, fed her, and bathed her.
-I did it all, and I couldn’t be happier!
+She made me super happy!

 And all I could think about was telling my friends in high school that my mother was pregnant….AGAIN!

-The doctors told my mother that she should abort as the baby had less than 1% chance of being born healthy.
+The doctors told my mother that she should consider an abortion as the baby had less than 1% chance of being born healthy.
 1% – that’s pretty scary, but my mother was strong.

-She was right.
-9 months later, our second angel was born – another beautiful healthy baby girl!
+9 months later, our second angel was born – another beautiful healthy baby girl.

-My mother was one fertile woman and until Naturopathic school, I had never heard of fertility issues.
+My mother was one fertile woman and until Naturopathic Medical School, I had never heard of fertility issues.
 Women having trouble conceiving was news to me.

-I believe there are five fundamental steps that every woman should do if she wants to boost her fertility and increase her chances of getting pregnant, naturally.
+I believe there are five fundamental steps that every woman should do if she wants to increase fertility naturally.
 And, my mother was doing all five.

-5 Step Plan to Conception All Women Need to Know
+5 Steps to Increase Fertility Naturally That Women Need to Know

 1. Think Positively

 My mother was a believer.
-She wanted a baby more than anything and she didn’t spend her day doubting her ability to get pregnant.
-She didn’t focus on her fears, her doubts, and her age.
+She wanted a baby more than anything and didn’t spend her day doubting her ability to get pregnant.
+My mom didn’t focus on her fears, her doubts, and her age.

 I remember her spending a lot of time alone – praying, asking, and connecting with her feminine energy.
 She didn’t get caught up on little things.
-She focused on the bigger picture.
+Most of her focus was on the bigger picture.
 She focused on what she wanted – to have a baby – and every moment she had, she visualized this.